tarantool/doc/doc/reference/configuration/configuration_reference.rst

     :ref:`UPDATE <box_space-insert>` requests fail with the  :errcode:`ER_MEMORY_ISSUE` error.
     The server does not go beyond the ``memtx.memory`` limit to allocate tuples, but there is additional memory used to store indexes and connection information.
-    Depending on actual configuration and workload, Tarantool can consume up to 20% more than the ``memtx.memory`` limit.

     |
     | Type: integer